Skip to content

 It is our aim to be completely plastic free by 2025; only our Diatomite Bath Mat comes with plastic packaging and we are constantly looking for a viable alternative that ensures the mat arrives in one piece.

-However, with this mat not requiring machine washing at all, it always has its benefits in terms of water and energy saving.
+However, with this stone bath mats for bathroom not requiring machine washing at all, it always has its benefits in terms of water and energy saving.

 As well as this, through the use of superior-performing materials from bamboo to diatomaceous earth, our products are anti-fungal, anti-bacterial and odour free.